-These ToR come in effect on 1 January 2021.
+These ToR came in effect on 1 January 2021.
+An administrative update to the ToR was made in January 2023.

 Whilst the ToR for all WADA EAGs are reviewed annually, the procedures for creating/supporting/managing the EAGs will be reviewed at least every three years to ensure they remain appropriate and applicable.